The Executive Switching Layout

 So, I grabbed a 48" by 6" piece of clear pine along with some half inch by two inch poplar boards and framed up a very simple layout base.
 The poplar trim serves two purposes.
 On the short ends, it serves as track bumpers to keep freight cars from going over the edge, and it also helps to prevent the pine board from warping.
 Likewise, on the long side, the trim keeps any derailed cars from falling off the layout, and maybe onto the floor, but mainly keeps the pine board from warping with temperature and humidity changes.

-I glued and tacked on the poplar trim, then sanded everything with medium and then fine grit sand paper.
+I glued and tacked on the poplar trim, then sanded everything with medium and then fine grit sand sandpaper.
 Once that was done I used a walnut stain to give the layout a nice, rich color.

 The track plan is very simple.
 It uses one Kato #6 right hand and one #6 left hand turnout and a collection of other track components that you can see here.
 All of this was track I already had in my various Kato track bins.
 So, you could use different track components to get the same results, but this arrangement at least works on the 4-foot board and allows for a layout capacity of eight 50-foot freight cars.